1977 Dietary Recommendations — forty years on

 The US recommendations since 1977 have been similar to those in Canada, with the Dietary Goals for the United States recommending that carbohydrates are 55-60% of daily calories and that calories from fat be no more than 30% of daily calories (of which no more than 1/3 comes from saturated fat).

-Eating Well with Canada’s Food Guide which came out in 2015, recommends that people eat even more of their daily calories as carbohydrate;
+Currently, we are using Eating Well with Canada’s Food Guide, which came out in 2007, and which recommends that people eat even more of their daily calories as carbohydrates.

 45-65% of daily calories as carbohydrate